Leaside Baseball Association Constitution and By-Laws

 6.3 Officer Removal.
 An Officer may be removed by Ordinary Resolution at a meeting of the Board or of the Members, provided the Officer has been given notice of and the opportunity to be present and to be heard at the meeting where such Ordinary Resolution is put to a vote.

 6.4 Officer Vacancy.
 Where the position of an Officer, excluding the President, becomes vacant for whatever reason and there is still a quorum of Directors, the Board may, by Ordinary Resolution, appoint an individual on the Board to fill the vacancy for the remainder of the vacant position’s term of office.
-If the President position becomes vacant, the First Vice President shall become President, the Second Vice President shall become the First Vice President and the Board may appoint a replacement for the position of Second Vice President from among the Directors.

 6.5 Other Management.
 The Board may determine other management positions and appoint individuals to fill those positions (“Managers”).
 Managers need not be Directors.